kmaria/til/tools/profilePath.md

-## ZSH allows you to use special mapping of environment variables.
+## ZSH allows you to use special mapping of environment variables

 So you can simply do:

 ```
 # append